LeneFischer/GST102FOSS4GLabs/module7lab/qgis2_6/Module 7 Lab.md

 ## Task 1 Explore data ##

-In this task, you will use a digital elevation model to create several terrain related datasets: slope, aspect and hillshade.
-These terrain derived datasets can be important in site selection and other terrain based spatial analyses.
+In this task, you will use a digital elevation model to create several terrain related data sets: slope, aspect and hillshade.
+These terrain derived data sets can be important in site selection and other terrain based spatial analyses.
 The data is downloaded from **The Danish Geodata Agency** - [http://download.kortforsyningen.dk](http://download.kortforsyningen.dk)

 > ###What is a elevation model?